eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set:
 	- Serving in the role of Senior Security Researcher, you will have a direct impact on the direction of the company by researching threats, understanding how they appear on the network, reversing malware and helping technically shape the product direction.
 	- Perform leading edge security research – malware analysis, fuzzing, web-based threats, network/protocol analysis, etc. – and generate intelligence which will be incorporated into the product
-	- Create and enhance the company’s security content framework, including malware intelligence and the process workflow
+	- Create and enhance the company's security content framework, including malware intelligence and the process workflow
 	- Research new threat detection technologies and investigate approaches
 	- Apply your expert insights and experience in classifying new threats and mitigation techniques
 	- Collaborate across Vectra to identify new detection models – working hand-in-hand with members of the data science team